ory/sdk/clients/kratos/dart/doc/FrontendApi.md

-final String xSessionToken = xSessionToken_example; // String | The Session Token of the Identity performing the settings flow. final bool returnSessionTokenExchangeCode = true; // bool | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. final String returnTo = returnTo_example; // String | The URL to return the browser to after the flow was completed. final String via = via_example; // String | Via should contain the identity's credential the code should be sent to.
+final String xSessionToken = xSessionToken_example; // String | The Session Token of the Identity performing the settings flow. final bool returnSessionTokenExchangeCode = true; // bool | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. final String returnTo = returnTo_example; // String | The URL to return the browser to after the flow was completed. final String organization = organization_example; // String | An optional organization ID that should be used for logging this user in.
+This parameter is only effective in the Ory Network. final String via = via_example; // String | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
+DEPRECATED: This field is deprecated.
+Please remove it from your requests.
+The user will now see a choice of MFA credentials to choose from to perform the second factor instead.

 try {
-    final response = api.createNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, via);
+    final response = api.createNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, organization, via);
     print(response);
 } catch on DioException (e) {
     print('Exception when calling FrontendApi->createNativeLoginFlow: $e\n');